HIDDEN WATERS :: DRYLAND SPRINGS

 Some springs come from aquifers hidden under our feet, in vast pools of million-year-old water.
 Others are from younger, shallower waters which can be recharged by rain and snow.
 Their ecosystems reveal the health and abundance of their source.

 While holding the secret for our ability to live in the desert, they are mostly unnoticed or disregarded.
 Most commonly they are overused resulting in their loss.
 Yet preservation efforts are negligible at best.
-Springs are an emblem of why we need to think more long term, past our immediate needs and comparatively short lives.
-The potential for running out of water is real.
+Springs survival has become an emblem of why we need to think more long term, past our immediate needs and comparatively short lives.
+Since the potential for running out of fresh water is real.

-This project began on a springs inventory field trip with a group of biology students led by Larry Stevens, the director of the Springs Stewardship Institute.
-He showed me a world teeming with life within a trickle of water—a single spring that held an entire ecosystem.
+This project began on a springs inventory biology field trip.
+Where I discovered a world teeming with life within a trickle of water—a single spring that held an entire ecosystem.
 What looked like an insignificant, balding patch of green on an arid hillside contained invertebrate and plant species engaging in a complex web of interactions.
 I was drawn to the fragility of life in the desert.
-And fascinated by the fact that, despite being only a small feature in a vast landscape, springs wield a massive influence on the ecosystem.
 For the last two years, armed with a sense of adventure, a rented GPS, a cell phone with unreliable service, and a little luck, I’ve searched for the reality behind those little blue dots on my paper maps.

 Preservation of water is vital in dry lands, for only where there is water can there be life.